Guide for application – plant protection products

 - a new product authorisation through mutual recognition.

 If you are the holder or represent a holder of a product authorisation and need to amend the product authorisation of your plant protection product, you must apply for an amendment.
-Examples of such amendments could be the addition or removal of an area of use, or ...
+Changes to product approvals can generally be divided into two categories.
+Major changes that require a risk assessment are handled via the zonal procedure and administrative changes that are handled nationally.

-If you are the holder or represent a holder of a product authorisation and want to withdraw your product authorisation, you must apply to do so.
-In the application, you must state the reasons why you are requesting the product authorisation to be withdrawn.
+If you are the holder or represent a holder of a product authorisation and want to withdraw your product authorisation, you must inform the Swedish Chemicals Agency about that.
+Please, do so by sending an email to firstname.lastname@example.org to tell us which product you would like to withdraw.
+You must also tell the reasons why you want the product authorisation to be withdrawn.

 If the product is already authorised, but not for the use in question, it is possible to apply for an extension of a product authorisation for minor use (UPMA).